ABOUT

 Proceedings of the 29th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL 2021)

-Conferences PDF R. Verma, J. Brazauskas, V. Safronov, M. Danish, I. Lewis, R. Mortier
+Conferences PDF Rohit Verma, Justas Brazauskas, Vadim Safronov, Matthew Danish, Ian Lewis, Richard Mortier

 RACER: Real-Time Automated Complex Event Recognition in Smart Environments

-R. Verma, J. Brazauskas, V. Safronov, M. Danish, I. Lewis, R. Mortier Conferences
+Rohit Verma, Justas Brazauskas, Vadim Safronov, Matthew Danish, Ian Lewis, Richard Mortier Conferences

 As smart environments become laden with more and more sensors, there has been a need to develop systems that could derive useful information from these sensors and make the smart environments smarter.
 Complex Event Processing (CEP) has emerged as a popular strategy to identify crucial events from sensor data.
 However, the existing CEP strategies overlook the relationship with other sensors in the spatial vicinity and understate the temporal variation of sensor data.
 In this paper, we develop RACER, which is an end-to-end complex event processing system that takes into consideration both the spatial location of the sensor in observation and the varying impact of temporal changes in the sensor data.
 Experiments performed for a duration of five months over both collected and live streaming data shows that RACER fares well compared to the other state-of-the-art approaches.